-Your maps must be marked clearly and accurately and be consistent with your details in your application.
+Your maps must be marked clearly and accurately and be consistent with the details in the application.

-If you are carrying out a number of operations on the same area, you may need to use more than one map to ensure that the details are clear.
+If you are proposing to carry out a number of operations on the same area, you may need to use more than one map to ensure that the details are clear.